 Chiles and Chocolate Festival

-Chili and chocolate products from local vendors, unique Southwest gifts, cooking demonstrations, entertainment.
+This November event is held at the Desert Botanical Garden in Phoenix.
+It features chili and chocolate products from local vendors, unique Southwest gifts, cooking demonstrations, and entertainment.
 Admission fee to the Garden is required.
-November.

 Just in case you'd like to make an entire day trip out of your love of chocolate, the Verde Canyon Railroad offers a Valentine's Chocolate Lovers’ Train.
 In addition to the regular amenities, passengers are invited to indulge in chocolate treats.
 The Verde Canyon Railroad is about a two-hour drive from many points in Greater Phoenix.

 Just remember... anything tastes better dipped in chocolate.